undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 420 students overall (including freshmen) at University of Hartford in 2023.
+420 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2023.
 147 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of non-need-based institutional scholarships/grants was $22,957,296.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $378,854 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $378,854 USD.

 Open Applications